circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Image Variants

-CircleCI maintains variants of convenience images.
+CircleCI maintains several variants for convenience images.
 These can be created by adding optional suffixes to the end of image tags.

 **Note:**